“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 In the middle of all this, the test harness grew into something I had not planned — and could not imagine working without.

-The dark months of 2025 had taught me what it costs to work without a complete safety net.
+The dark months had taught me what it costs to work without a complete safety net.
 I had been there.
 I would not go back.

 Chapter 16: Closing the Aggregate